Argentina: Transport

 In 2004, Buenos Aires, all provincial capitals except Ushuaia, and all medium-sized towns were interconnected by 69412 km of paved roads, out of a road network of 231374 km.
 In 2021, Argentina had about 2800 km of dual carriageways, most leaving the capital Buenos Aires, linking it with cities such as Rosario and Córdoba, Santa Fe, Mar del Plata and Paso de los Libres (bordering Brazil).
 There are also dual carriageways leaving from Mendoza towards the capital, and between Córdoba and Santa Fé, among other locations.
 Nevertheless, this road infrastructure is still inadequate and cannot handle the sharply growing demand caused by deterioration of the railway system.

 Argentina has the largest railway system in Latin America, with 36966 km of operating lines in 2008, out of a network of almost 48000 km.
 This system links all 23 provinces, plus Buenos Aires City, and connects with all neighbouring countries.
 There are four incompatible gauges in use; this forces virtually all interregional freight traffic to pass through Buenos Aires.
 The system has been in decline since the 1940s: regularly running up large budgetary deficits.
 By 1991, it was transporting 1,400 times less goods than it did in 1973.

-However, in recent years the system has experienced a greater degree of investment from the state, in both commuter rail lines and long-distance lines, renewing rolling stock and infrastructure.
+In recent years the system has experienced a greater degree of investment from the state, in both commuter rail lines and long-distance lines, renewing rolling stock and infrastructure.
 In April 2015, by overwhelming majority the Argentine Senate passed a law which recreated Ferrocarriles Argentinos, effectively renationalising the country's railways, a move which saw support from all major political parties on both sides of the political spectrum.

 In 2012, there were about 11000 km of waterways, mostly comprising the La Plata, Paraná, Paraguay and Uruguay rivers, with Buenos Aires, Zárate, Campana, Rosario, San Lorenzo, Santa Fe, Barranqueras and San Nicolas de los Arroyos as the main fluvial ports.

 Some of the largest sea ports are La Plata–Ensenada, Bahía Blanca, Mar del Plata, Quequén–Necochea, Comodoro Rivadavia, Puerto Deseado, Puerto Madryn, Ushuaia and San Antonio Oeste.

 Buenos Aires has historically been the most important port.
 Since the 1990s the Up-River port region has become dominant: stretching along 67 km of the Paraná river shore in Santa Fe province, it includes 17 ports and in 2013 accounted for 50% of all exports.

 In 2013, there were 161 airports with paved runways out of more than a thousand.
 The Ezeiza International Airport, about 35 km from downtown Buenos Aires, is the largest in Argentina, followed by Cataratas del Iguazú in Misiones, and El Plumerillo in Mendoza.
 Aeroparque, in the city of Buenos Aires, is the most important domestic airport.